raquo/XStream.scala/README.md

 * Lightweight, type-safe wrapper over XStream.js – native Scala types, no extraneous allocations at runtime.
 * Convenient implicit conversions to work with streams of tuples and streams of streams.

+## Caveats

+In XStream.js/Cycle.js, a common convention is to name stream variables with trailing dollar signs, e.g. `response$` for a stream of responses.
+In Scala.js this naming sometimes causes a weird compilation error.
+I'm not sure why exactly, but I think it might have something to do with Scala's or Scala.js' internal representation making use of trailing dollar signs as well.
+I will try to figure this out some day, for now I personally prepend `$` instead, e.g. `$response`.
+Although if you use jQuery maybe go for a `responseStream` instead to avoid the confusion.

 ## TODO

 ### Integrity